kontaktar/www/README.md

 - Eslint & Prettier

 ### Storybook.

+Note: Storybook is outdated an has not been updated in a while.

 For the Jest intergration to work, a jest test has to be run to generate `.jest-test-results.json`.